-- Borrowers must be aged 62 or older.
+- The youngest borrower on title must be aged 62 or older.

 - Your home must be your primary residence.

 - Sufficient equity- Borrowers must have sufficient equity built up in their home.
 Your reverse mortgage advisor will help determine if you have enough equity in your home to qualify.

 - Pay off your mortgage- Borrowers are required to pay off any existing mortgage balance at closing either with funds from the reverse mortgage loan or from another source.

 - Borrowers must complete a counseling session with a HUD-approved reverse mortgage counselor.
 A reverse mortgage advisor can provide you with a list of authorized counselors.
 You have the option of meeting with the counselor in person or by phone.

 - Your home must meet Federal Housing Administration (FHA) minimum property standards.
 In some cases, you may be able to use your Reverse Mortgage Loan funds to pay for required repairs.

 - Your home must be a single family residence, a 2-4 unit owner occupied home, FHA approved condominium, or manufactured home that meets FHA requirements.

 Borrowers are encouraged to discuss their financial goals with a trusted financial advisor or family members.
 For more information on reverse mortgage loan requirements, please visit the US Department of Housing and Urban Development’s (HUD) website.